clacladev/basic-redis-client-rust/README.md

-# Basic Redis DB Rust Server
+# Basic Redis DB Server in Rust

 This is a basic Redis DB server implementation in Rust, which is a key-value store.
 This is a small research project.